josh-wong/josh-wong.github.io/blog/posts/2023-03-03-fixing-iphone-obsidian-sync-issue.md

 <!-- more -->

-> [!NOTE]
->
+!!! note

-> I've confirmed that Obsidian for iPad opens and syncs my notes as expected.
+    I've confirmed that Obsidian for iPad opens and syncs my notes as expected.
 Therefore, I don't think the Obsidian app is causing the issue.
 My iPhone is configured to install iOS beta builds, so that might be the issue.

 ## Troubleshooting methods